Can You Stain Composite Decking?

 Some recommend applying a clear sealer over the deck stain to make your composite deck more durable, but composite deck stains already contain UV-shielding pigments and mildewcides, making them an effective protective finish for your composite decking.
 Some clear deck sealers or finishes do not attach well to a composite deck stain and may cause premature peeling and flaking off from the deck.
 Stains and sealers are designed to adhere to bare wood but not to each other, so it’s not advisable to apply a sealer over a composite deck stain.

-Clean up and properly seal and dispose of containers as well as used water, brushes and roller covers.
+Properly seal and dispose of containers as well as used water, brushes and roller covers.
 Allow sufficient drying time before subjecting the surface to foot traffic and placement of furniture and potted plants.
-Your composite decking looks brand new and there is no need to stain in another two to four years, depending on the type of composite decking and how the deck was constructed, the amount of foot traffic, the constant rearrangement of furniture and exposure to heat and rain.
+Your composite decking looks brand new, and there is no need to stain in another two to four years, depending on the type of composite decking and how the deck was constructed, the amount of foot traffic, and the constant rearrangement of furniture and exposure to heat and rain.
 You can maintain your composite decking using a composite deck cleaner at least twice a year.
 Also, keep your deck dry because standing water can stain your deck.